Garden Word of the Day

-Most of us are familiar with the fuzzy white spots on leaves and stems that indicate powdery mildew.
+Most gardeners are familiar with the fuzzy white areas on leaves and stems that indicate powdery mildew.
 Powdery mildew is a fungal disease.
-The white areas we see are colonies of tiny fungi.
-Until recently, scientists thought that downy mildews were simply a different breed of fungi.
-Now we know that downy mildews are actually a whole new collection of tiny algae-like microbes (oomycetes) that parasitize vascular plants to complete their life cycle (obligate parasites or holoparasites).
+Those white areas are colonies of tiny fungi.
+Until recently, scientists thought downy mildews were just another fungus.
+Now we know that downy mildews are a whole new collection of tiny algae-like microbes (oomycetes) that parasitize vascular plants to complete their life cycle.

-Figuring out if your plants are infested with powdery or downy mildew is important because the treatments are different.
+Figuring out if your plants are dealing with powdery or downy mildew is necessary because the treatments are very different.

-Some varieties of downy mildew can also grow inside your plants, leaving black streaks visible in stems and flowers.
-Other downy mildew symptoms are mistaken for gray mold (Botrytis).
+Some varieties of downy mildew can also grow inside plants, leaving black streaks visible on stems and flowers.
+Other symptoms are mistaken for gray mold (Botrytis).
 Remember, downy mildew isn’t a single life form.
-There are dozens of downy mildews.
-Another issue with downy mildews is that each host plant species may show different symptoms.
-In fact, sometimes the symptoms on different cultivars of the same species look very different.
-The only consistency is the fuzzy areas on the underside of leaves and discolored upper surfaces.
+There are dozens of them.

-Researchers believe that some species of downy mildew, especially the one that attacks curcurbits, actually follow ripening crops northward every growing season.
-Most of these microorganisms cannot handle the cold, though some overwinter in leaf litter, soil, or other debris.
+Researchers believe downy mildew species follow ripening crops northward every growing season.
+Most of these microorganisms cannot handle the cold, though some overwinter in leaf litter, soil, seeds, or plant debris.